 - 2X points per $1 spent on Southwest® purchases and Rapid Rewards® Hotel and Car Rental Partner purchases

 - 1X point per $1 spent on all other purchases

 The Southwest Rapid Rewards® Plus Credit Card is one of three personal Rapid Rewards earning credit cards offered by Chase Bank.
-You'll earn 40,000 points, and all of those points count towards the coveted Southwest Companion Pass.
+New cardmembers can earn 40,000 points just for signing up for the card and meeting the minimum spend requirements, and all of those points count towards the coveted Southwest Companion Pass.